Rohit7798C/FastAPI_Translator/README.md

 Store and manage translations using MongoDB.

 It is built with React (frontend), FastAPI + Uvicorn (backend), and integrates translation libraries such as deep-translator.

+Basically, it can translate between the languages English, Hindi, Marathi at the moment.
+Also, it can be modified further for multiple languages.